marc2o/Music/readme.md

 **Volume envelope: `@v<num> = { <attack> <decay> <sustain> <release> }`**

-_At the moment only defines the default envelope env1._

 **`<num>`** (1 to 100)

 **`<attack>`** (0 to 100) The time taken for initial run-up of level from nil to peak, beginning when the key is pressed.